Jump to: Project Updates

 - Loudoun Street Improvements (King St to Church St) Construction Contractor - Arthur Construction Company, Inc.

+As of February 24, 2014 - Loudoun Street work between King Street and Church Street is substantially complete.
 Phase I construction is complete for both the alley and the East End Triangle.